microsoft/FluidFramework/packages/dds/tree/docs/wip/Stored and View Schema.md

 ## Schema Representation

-Include a simple schema system, usable as a MVP for both `stored schema` and `view schema`.
+The MVP should include a simple schema system, usable as a MVP for both `stored schema` and `view schema`.

-On possible such schema system is included in [Schema.ts](./Schema.ts)
+On possible such schema system is included in [Schema.ts](./Schema.ts).

-These `Types` can be added as `stored schema` as part of an edit op, which is considered conflicted if it tries to add a type that has a conflicting `name` and is not equal to the existing one.
+These `TreeSchema` and `FieldSchema` can be added as `stored schema` as part of an edit op, which is considered conflicted if it tries to add a type that has a conflicting `name` and is not equal to the existing one.

 While a schema must be added to the document as a stored schema to use the type (otherwise adding a new type could break existing data which might not even be downloaded on the current client),